minhhh/unity-tips/README.md

     * It does not let you define inspector components on a field-type level, only a class-type level.
 For instance, if every game object has a field of type SomeCoolType, which you want rendered differently in the inspector, you have to write inspectors for all your classes.

 ## Scene Organization
+**Use named empty game objects as scene folders**.
+Carefully organize your scenes to make it easy to find objects.